KiandaBPM/docs/content/docs/platform/controls/input/date.md

 8. **Display format** - you can choose whether the date field shows the date only or the date and time.

+9. **Allow manual entry of date format?** - choosing yes will allow you to manually type in the date into the field, whereas choosing no will only allow you to utilise the date drop-down feature.

-9. **Adjust to user timezone** - you can select this if you want the date field to adjust to the time zone of the form user.
+10. **Adjust to user timezone** - you can select this if you want the date field to adjust to the time zone of the form user.

-10. **Set default date onload** - if you choose '**Yes**', this means that the date field will automatically be populated (with a date stamp) when a user opens the form to start completing it; by default, the date that will be inserted is today's date.
+11. **Set default date onload** - if you choose '**Yes**', this means that the date field will automatically be populated (with a date stamp) when a user opens the form to start completing it; by default, the date that will be inserted is today's date.
 If you choose '**No**', then the user will need to manually complete the date field.

     If you choose 'Yes', two additional options then appear in the dialog box: